Jair Bolsonaro 2018 presidential campaign: Primary elections

 The National Executive Committee of Social Liberal Party, and the National Executive Committee of the Brazilian Labour Renewal Party, elected the candidate for office of vice-president and the National Directory of PSL, elected the candidate to President of republic.
-Karina Rodrigues Fidelix da Cruz (PRTB), appointed by PRTB, and Gulliem Charles Bezerra Lemos (PSL), appointed by PSL, were the delegates of the coalition.
+Karina Rodrigues Fidelix da Cruz (PRTB), appointed by PRTB, and Julian Lemos (PSL), appointed by PSL, were the delegates of the coalition.
 Gustavo Bebiano Rocha was the representative of the slate for the Supreme Electoral Court.
 Janaína Paschoal refused to be the vice-president candidate together Bolsonaro.